 The State Insurance Regulatory Authority (SIRA) has a tool to help guide you as to whether a person is a worker, a deemed worker or contractor for workers insurance purposes.

 This tool is a guide only.
-To formally determine a worker’s status, contact us on 13 44 22.
+To formally determine a worker’s status, you'll need to lodge a private ruling application with SIRA.

 Volunteers and unpaid work experience students are not 'workers' under the Workers Compensation Act 1987 and you do not need to cover them with your workers insurance policy.
 You still have a 'duty of care' to make sure volunteers and work experience students have a safe working environment.